 Should international students book long-term accommodation prior to their arrival in Australia?

 We recommend international students book short-term accommodation (2-4 weeks) before arrival.
 This gives you time to inspect long-term rental options in person to ensure they meet your expectations.
 However, we suggest the most secure options if you wish to secure something before arriving are if the property is a university-managed accommodation, a trusted student housing provider recommended by someone you know well who has been there, or if you have friends or family in Australia who can help arrange it.
-Alternatively, the (AHN) have a handy .
+Alternatively, the Australian Homestay Network (AHN) have a handy Start with Us program.

 What’s the average rental price in Melbourne?